-The recipe comes together quickly and easily.
+The jalapeno lime sauce comes together quickly and easily.
 You just throw everything in a mini food processor and blend until smooth and creamy.

-It is effortless and always impresses people.
+It is such an easy sauce to make and always impresses people.
 I just love the vibrant green color and strong cilantro flavor.
-Overnight the cilantro flavor gets even stronger.
+If you leave the sauce overnight the cilantro flavor and garlic gets even stronger.

-This recipe is raw, vegan, soy-free, gluten-free and peanut-free.
+This creamy sauce is raw, vegan, soy-free, gluten-free and peanut-free.
 You can make it nut-free by using a nut-free plant milk in place of the almond milk.

-If you give this recipe a try, please let me know!
+If you give this homemade creamy jalapeno sauce recipe a try, please let me know!
 Leave a comment below, rate it above, and tag a photo @eatingbyelaine and #eatingbyelaine on Instagram, Twitter or Facebook so I can see your creations.

 This creamy, dairy-free sauce will liven up any dish.
 It is packed with fresh flavor and has a little spicy kick from the jalapeno.
 I love to pair this with roasted veggies, salads, quinoa or rice.
 It also makes a great taco topping.
 It comes together quickly and easily with just a mini food processor to puree everything together.